maqbuuul/nyc_taxi_fare_price_prediction/README.md

 ### For Model Enhancement

-1. **Integrate external data sources** such as weather conditions, events calendars, and traffic patterns
+1. **Integrate external data sources** such as weather conditions, event calendars, and traffic patterns
 2. **Implement real-time model updates** to adapt to changing conditions
 3. **Develop a monitoring system** to detect drift in model performance
 4. **Create a robust API service** for integration with mobile applications